manorrock/sphynx/hue/a19-white/README.md

-# Philips Hue Lightstrip PLus
+# Philips Hue A19 White light

-This container exposes the Philips Hue Lightstrip PLus using a REST API.
-It expects at minimum the BRIGE_URL environment variable to point to the Philips Hue Bridge (e.g. http://192.168.1.10) and the ID environment variable to be set to the id of the lightstrip.
+This container exposes the Philips Hue A19 White light using a REST API.
+It expects at minimum the BRIGE_URL environment variable to point to the Philips Hue Bridge (e.g. http://192.168.1.10) and the ID environment variable to be set to the id of the light.

 ## Turn the light on or off